 Yet, no customer service is a well-working one if it doesn’t add up to the company’s profits.
-After all, it’s that one Excel sheet shows whether your efforts are profitable or not.
+After all, it’s that one Excel sheet that shows whether your efforts are profitable or not.
 And customer service has to be no different than other teams, it has to add up.

 That’s why efficiency plays a big role in customer service principles.

-Fortunately, nowadays we can use solutions much different from what was available thirty, twenty or even ten years ago.
+Fortunately, nowadays we can use solutions much different from what was available thirty, twenty, or even ten years ago.